hkdas21/MCT-India-Summit-Internal/Instructions/Labs/1-kickoff-and-team-formation.md

 - Introduce yourself to your team members and identify your table coach
 - Come up with a team name
-- Create a Team Worksheet
+- Update the Team MCT Hackathon Template
-- Set your team’s collaboration style

 > **Note:** please complete all the tasks in this step before moving forward